Strong bounds and exact solutions to the minimum broadcast time problem: Lower bounds

 \begin{proposition}

 \end{proposition} \begin{proof}

-Consider a solution $\left(V_0,\ldots,V_t,\pi\right)$ with associated broadcast graph $D$, such that $V_0\neq V_1\neq\cdots\neq V_{t-1}\neq V_t$, \begin{itemize} \item conditions \ref{def:boundary} and \ref{def:parent}--\ref{def:unique} of Definition \ref{def:broadcasttime} are satisfied, \item for each source $u\in S$ and each $j=1,\ldots,\min\{d,t-1\}$, there exists a node $v\in V_j\setminus V_{j-1}$ such that $\pi(v)=u$, and \item for each $k\in\{1,\ldots,t-2\}$, each node $u\in V_k\setminus V_{k-1}$, and each $j=k+1,\ldots,\min\{k+d-1,t-1\}$, there exists a node $v\in V_j\setminus V_{j-1}$ such that $\pi(v)=u$. \end{itemize}
+Consider a solution $\left(V_0,\ldots,V_t,\pi\right)$ with associated broadcast graph $D$, such that $V_0\subsetneq V_1\subsetneq\cdots\subsetneq V_{t-1}\subsetneq V_t$, \begin{itemize} \item conditions \ref{def:boundary} and \ref{def:parent}--\ref{def:unique} of Definition \ref{def:broadcasttime} are satisfied, \item for each source $u\in S$ and each $j=1,\ldots,\min\{d,t-1\}$, there exists a node $v\in V_j\setminus V_{j-1}$ such that $\pi(v)=u$, and \item for each $k\in\{1,\ldots,t-2\}$, each node $u\in V_k\setminus V_{k-1}$, and each $j=k+1,\ldots,\min\{k+d-1,t-1\}$, there exists a node $v\in V_j\setminus V_{j-1}$ such that $\pi(v)=u$. \end{itemize}

-That is, all sources send the signal to some uninformed node (not necessarily a neighbor node) in all periods up to $\min\{d,t-1\}$.
-All nodes that received the signal in period $k$, forward it to some uninformed node in all periods up to $\min\{d-1,t-1\}$, and all nodes are informed in period $t$.
+That is, all sources send the signal to some uninformed node (not necessarily a neighbour node) \change at all times \stopchange up to $\min\{d,t-1\}$.
+All nodes that received the signal \change at time \stopchange $k$, forward it to some uninformed node \change at all times \stopchange up to $\min\{d-1,t-1\}$, and all nodes are informed \change at time \stopchange $t$.
 Because condition \ref{def:edge} of Definition \ref{def:broadcasttime}, stating that the flow of information follows $E$, is not imposed, such a solution $\left(V_0,\ldots,V_t,\pi\right)$ exists for an appropriate choice of $t$.
-Since the solution implies that every node is actively receiving or sending for up to $d$ consecutive periods, until the signal is broadcasted in period $t$, it follows that $\tau(G,S)\geq t$.
+Since the solution implies that every node is actively receiving or sending for up to $d$ consecutive periods, until the signal is broadcast \change at time \stopchange $t$, it follows that $\tau(G,S)\geq t$.
 It remains to prove that the chosen $t$ is the smallest value satisfying $2\sigma\sum_{k=1}^tf_k^{d-1}\geq n$, i.e., that $2\sigma\sum_{k=1}^{t-1}f_k^{d-1}<n\leq 2\sigma\sum_{k=1}^tf_k^{d-1}$.